DevOpsPlayground/Hands-on-with-Ansible-Oct-2019/README.md

 ### Ansible control node and remote hosts

 Ansible works from a control machine to send commands to one or more remote machines.
-In Ansible terminology, these are referred to as a *control node* and *remote host*s.
+In Ansible terminology, these are referred to as a *control node* and *remote hosts*.
-We have set up a control node and one remote host
+We have set up a control node and one remote host for each one of you to use.

 You may have noticed from your information-slip that you have been assigned an animal name.
 These animals have been used to ensure everyone has unique host names.
 So, for example, imagine Bob is a panda :-) We have set up machines control_panda and remote_panda for Bob to practice Ansible commands with.